What is in this leaflet?

 The area treated should not be more than 30% of the body surface area (BSA).
 (Note: this is approximately the area on one whole leg and one whole arm.)
 Discuss this with your doctor.

-If you also use other calcipotriol containing products (e.g.: Daivobet® gel, Daivonex®) on your body psoriasis, then the total amount of calcipotriol products must not exceed 15 grams per day or 100 grams per week and the total area treated should not exceed 30% of the total body surface.
+If you also use other calcipotriol containing products (e.g. Daivobet® gel, Daivonex®) on your body psoriasis, then the total amount of calcipotriol products must not exceed 15 g per day or 100 g per week and the total area treated should not exceed 30% of the total body surface.

 NOTE: If you use more than the recommended amount of Daivobet® ointment, the levels of calcium in your blood may rise.
 This is known as “hypercalcaemia”.